pipersdojo/marketing-content/tune-building-course/basic-information.md

 - **Thank You Page URL**: [Thank You Page](https://www.pipersdojo.university/thank-you-tune-building-course)
 - **Thank You Page Edit URL**: [Edit Thank You Page](https://app.kajabi.com/admin/landing_pages/2151241826)
 - **Promo Code**: TUNEBUILD2025 (this code must be used at checkout to receive the discount)
-- **Post-Purchase Instructions**: Instructions to access the course will be put on the thank-you page.
-We'll also email the instructions to their inbox.
+- **Post-Purchase Instructions**: Instructions to access the course will be provided on the thank-you page and emailed to the buyer's inbox.

 ### Additional Information

-- **Objections**: Common concerns addressed (see objections list).
+- **Objections**: Common objections have been addressed in the promotion materials.
-- **FAQs**: Frequently asked questions related to the course (see FAQs list).
+- **FAQs**: Frequently asked questions related to the course are available.
-- **Testimonials**: Feedback from past participants is available (see testimonials list).
+- **Testimonials**: Feedback from past participants is included for credibility.
-- **Instructors**: Details about the course instructors are provided (see instructors list).
+- **Instructors**: Information about the course instructors is provided.
-- **Exhaustive Features**: Further detailed features available (see exhaustives list).
+- **Exhaustive Features**: Detailed features of the course are available.
-- **Guarantees**: Information about any guarantees associated with the course (see guarantees list).
+- **Guarantees**: Information about any guarantees associated with the course is provided.

-This promotional offer provides a unique opportunity for adult learners interested in enhancing their bagpiping skills through a structured online learning platform.
+This promotional offer presents a significant opportunity for learners seeking an effective and structured approach to improving their bagpiping skills.